-LEUKOS, The Journal of the Illuminating Engineering Society is an online, quarterly journal edited by Kevin W. Houser, The Pennsylvania State University.
-LEUKOS is now published by Taylor and Francis on behalf of the IES.
+LEUKOS, The Journal of the Illuminating Engineering Society is an online, quarterly journal edited by Kevin W. Houser, Oregon State University.
+LEUKOS is published by Taylor and Francis on behalf of the IES.

->

-> A printed edition of all four online issues is scheduled each year for September availability and is provided to archival subscribers as part of their subscription fee.
+A printed edition of all four online issues is scheduled each year for September availability and is provided to archival subscribers as part of their subscription fee.
 IES members, who receive free access to LEUKOS as a benefit of membership, may purchase this compilation issue at a cost of $25.00 by logging into their online IES membership account or order it on their annual dues renewal form.
 The four annual Internet issues make information available to general subscribers in a timely fashion.
 The printed compilation of all four issues is included with an institutional/non-member subscription and provides a record for libraries and others with archival requirements.

 LEUKOS, the journal of the Illuminating Engineering Society (IES), is an international venue for technical developments, scientific discoveries, and experimental results of current interest or lasting importance in the applied use of light.
 Topics of interest include visual and non-visual responses to optical radiation, all aspects of the technologies employed in the generation, control, measurement, and computation of light and color, the lighting design of interior and exterior environments, and cross-cutting topics that include daylighting, energy management, economics, and sustainability.
 LEUKOS publishes several types of manuscripts: